hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 {% include_relative ont-luna-sdk-useful-commands.md
     ploam='ascii'
     speedLan='18'
-    customSpeedLanAlert='You need firmware `V3.3.4L4rc1` or higher.
+    customSpeedLanAlert='Firmware version `V3.3.4L4rc1` or higher is required.
 Before editing the speed make sure your hardware supports it.
-If you try to use any mode not listed here, stick will default to mode 1.' flash='/etc/scripts/flash'
+If you try to use any mode not listed here, the stick will default to mode 1.' flash='/etc/scripts/flash'
     customSwVersionAlert='This needs the `OMCI_OLT_MODE` value to be set to `21`.
-This will force to use your own settings from the XML file, but this is a hack and causes sigsegv of `/bin/checkomci`.' omciOLT21='true' %}
+This will force the stick to use your own settings from the XML file, but this is a hack and causes sigsegv of `/bin/checkomci`.' omciOLT21='true' %}

 # Known Bugs

-The stock firmware doesn't work @ 2.5GbE.
-There is a new firmware avaliable from LeoLabs that fixes this issue.
+The stock firmware doesn't work at 2.5GbE.
+There is a new firmware provided by LeoLabs that fixes this issue.